VictorGranado/GeoTracker-v1.0/README.md

 ### 5. Return to Start

-When a trip begins, GeoScope stores the starting GPS coordinate.
+When a trip begins, GeoTracker stores the starting GPS coordinate.

 Return-to-start mode guides the user back to the starting point using: